The Cheeky Monkey Media Blog

-At last years DrupalCon in Austin, we were just in the process of deploying our rebranding for Cheeky Monkey, while this year we had it locked in.
-Our booth collateral looked amazing and helped us stand out in the LA Convention Centre as we had a 10 foot monkey in our backdrop it would be hard not too :) We realized with our new branding that we had to follow the K.I.S.S. principle (Keep It Simple Simian ).
+At last year’s DrupalCon in Austin, we were just in the process of deploying our rebranding for Cheeky Monkey, while this year we had it locked in.
+Our booth collateral looked amazing and helped us stand out in the LA Convention Centre as we had a 10-foot monkey in our backdrop it would be hard not to 🙂 We realized with our new branding that we had to follow the K.I.S.S. principle (Keep It Simple Simian ).
 With that mentality, we prepared a very easy new pitch for our company: “Making stuff look great.
 Making stuff work great.”
 Again, this was easy for us to showcase at the conference.

-DrupalCon this year had a different breed of attendee …. potential customers and a lot of them.
-In our past experience with DrupalCons, there is always a few universities walking around, but this year we barely had time to sit down for 10 minutes for the first 3 days because we had so many folks coming to our booth looking for our type of expertise.
-During some downtime, I had the chance to go talk with colleagues at other agencies and they all reported they same thing.
+DrupalCon this year had a different breed of attendees…. potential customers and a lot of them.
+In our past experience with DrupalCons, there are always a few universities walking around, but this year we barely had time to sit down for 10 minutes for the first 3 days because we had so many folks coming to our booth looking for our type of expertise.
+During some downtime, I had the chance to go talk with colleagues at other agencies and they all reported the same thing.

-What is DrupalCon without some great evenings out networking, laughing and partying?
+What is DrupalCon without some great evenings out networking, laughing, and partying?
 Between CommerceGuys, Lullabot and Pantheon, there were some amazing sponsored social events.
-After a day on your feet, there is nothing better then sharing a beer (or glass of wine in Denis’s case) with our fellow Drupalers, while trading war stories and usually wildly inappropriate jokes.
+After a day on your feet, there is nothing better than sharing a beer (or glass of wine in Denis’ case) with our fellow Drupalers, while trading war stories and usually wildly inappropriate jokes.

 With another DrupalCon under our belt, we are looking forward to the one in New Orleans in 2016 and are even more excited to be the group helping with the look and feel of it with the Drupal Association.
 If you attended the Con, hope you had as much fun at it as we did.